pajacobs-ghub/pico2-TCD1304-reader/README.md

 the SH and ICG clocking signals.
 For example `p 300 8400` will set the SH and ICG periods to 300 microseconds and 8400 microseconds, respectively.
+Notes:
+- At power-up, initial values (coded into the PIC18 MCU) are 200 for SH and 10000 for ICG.
-Note that the ICG period needs to be a multiple of the SH period for the pixel voltages to be output correctly.
+- The ICG period needs to be a multiple of the SH period for the pixel voltages to be output correctly.
-The minimum value for SH is 10 microseconds and the minimum value of ICG should be around 8000 microseconds.
+- The minimum value for SH is 10 microseconds and the minimum value of ICG should be around 8000 microseconds.
-Maximum values are around 32000 for both because the PIC18 accepts the values as 16-bit signed integers.
+- Maximum values are around 32000 for both because the PIC18 accepts the values as 16-bit signed integers.

 Licence